 Photo courtesy of the former Altos Hornos de México

-AHMSA operated blast furnace/basic oxygen furnace mills in Mexico while its Minera del Norte (MINOSA) business unit mined metallurgical coal to help supply those mills.
-According to the AHMSA website, MINOSA had the capacity produce 4 million tons per year of coal and its mills in Monclova, Mexico, could produce a roughly equivalent amount of steel.
+AHMSA operated blast furnace/basic oxygen furnace mills in Mexico, while its Minera del Norte (MINOSA) business unit mined metallurgical coal to help supply those mills.
+According to the AHMSA website, MINOSA had the capacity to produce 4 million tons per year of coal, and its mills in Monclova, Mexico, could produce a roughly equivalent amount of steel.

 “All companies were invited based on financial capacity and formal commitment, and several have already begun technical evaluations of the assets,” Paloma Duran writes in a report for Mexico Business Journal.

-According to Duran, an auction for the assets could be held as soon as next month for the portfolio of assets, which carries an estimated value of more than $1.3 billion.
+According to Duran, an auction for the assets could be held as soon as January 2026 for the portfolio of assets, which carries an estimated value of more than $1.3 billion.

-According to a report by Muflih Hidayat for Discovery Alert, the steel-related assets for sale include: the 4 million metric tons per year of melt shop capacity, rolling and finishing operations producing automotive and construction sector grades, quality control and testing laboratories, existing transportation and logistics infrastructure and environmental management systems that may require modernization investment.
+According to a report by Muflih Hidayat for Discovery Alert, the steel-related assets for sale include the 4 million metric tons per year of melt shop capacity, rolling and finishing operations producing automotive and construction sector grades, quality control and testing laboratories, existing transportation and logistics infrastructure and environmental management systems that could require modernization investment.

 AHMSA experienced financial woes and eventual bankruptcy because of its alleged ties to a bribery scandal.